 Led by vocalists Jimmy Griffin and David Gates, Bread recorded delicate, folky love songs that resonated with listeners.
 On the day Griffin would have turned 70, we're revisiting the four Bread hits that topped the mellowest music chart there is.

-Bread in 1971: David Gates, Robb Royer, Jimmy Griffin, Mike Botts (Wikimedia Commons/Elektra Records)
+Bread in 1971: David Gates, Robb Royer, Jimmy Griffin and Mike Botts (Wikimedia Commons / Elektra Records)

-"If" wasn't Bread's first hit single – that was "Make it With You" – but when it was released in 1971, it became their first Easy Listening No. 1 and quickly established itself as a wedding-reception favorite.
+"If" wasn't Bread's first hit single – that was "Make It With You" – but when it was released in 1971, "If" became their first Easy Listening No. 1 and quickly established itself as a wedding-reception favorite.
 It's been covered by a wide range of admirers, too – Frank Sinatra, Herbie Mann, Andy Williams, and many more.

 It was just a few months later that Bread released their next big soft rock hit, "Baby I'm-a Want You" – the title track for a new album.